bj00rn/ferroamp_sunspec/README.md

 ## Ferroamp ExtApi -> Sunspec ModbusTCP Server

-This is currently a non functional experiment, use at own peril!
+This is currently a non functional experiment at the time of writing.
+Most (if not all) model points are not mapped correctly.

 The general idea is to read data from Ferroamp local ExtApi and expose this data as Sunspec compliant(ish) modbus register.